Changwen-Wu/Allometric_Scaling/README.md

 # Allometric_Scaling
-Calculate scaling coefficient for brain metrics
+Codes for <<Normative allometric scaling law of brain networks in humans>>